 After about an hour or two of work (mornings and evenings are when I tend to be more creative), I grab myself some breakfast and allow myself a brain break by having breakfast away from my computer if possible.
 Then I work again until lunch.

-(Pro-tip #5) Afternoons are when I try to schedule most meetings because it’s when our brains are most apt to wander, and it is a good refresh to have some social interaction when your mind has reached that point.
-Meetings will use a different part of your brain than mundane tasks or projects that lack human interaction.
+(Pro-tip #5) Afternoons are when I recommend trying to schedule most meetings because it’s when our brains are most apt to wander, and it is a good refresh to have some social interaction when your mind has reached that point.
+Meetings will use a different part of your brain than your every day tasks because it involves human interaction.

 If I’ve had a productive day, I’ll allow myself to stop work around 5 or so.
 If I find I’m just not in the right headspace during the afternoon to get much done, I’ll watch/listen to podcasts or educational videos while painting a paint-by-number (pro-tip #6: if you are a creative that needs stimulation during the day, I highly recommend adult paint-by-numbers or an equivalent to help you get those creative juices flowing or out of your system on slow days).
-I’ll then return to work after giving myself those couple of hours, usually with more pep in my step and brain juices flowing.
+I’ll then return to work after giving myself that refresh time, usually with more pep in my step and brain juices flowing.
 Some of my best work comes after taking those breaks and returning to work in the evenings.
-(See more on the death of the 8-hour work day)

-No matter what, every day I physically close my office door (even if I worked outside my office) to mentally shut off my work brain.
-I know that may sound strange, but for me, it works.
-Even if I am using my laptop outside of my office after-hours for other things, I can mentally disassociate from work because I’ve “told” my brain that work is over for the day.
+No matter what, every day, I physically close my office door (even if I worked outside my office) to mentally shut off my work brain.
+I know that may sound strange, but for me, it's necessary and it's what works.
+Even if I am using my laptop outside of my office after-hours for other things (like grad school), I can mentally disassociate from work because I’ve “told” my brain that work is over for the day.